SupaaHiro/schwifty-lab/blog-posts/20251121-ckad/article_EN.md

 k scale deploy/stable-app --replicas=0
 ```

-You've completed a manual canary promotion using Kubernetes primitives only.
+You’ve completed a manual canary promotion using Kubernetes-native mechanisms only.

 ## Wrapping Up: What We’ve Covered

 In this exercise, we practiced how to implement Blue/Green and Canary deployments using only Kubernetes-native constructs.

-Here's a recap of what we did in this lab:
+Here’s a quick recap:
-- A Blue/Green deployment implemented entirely through label switching and Service routing.
+- **Blue/Green deployment** implemented through label switching and Service routing.
-- A Canary rollout created by proportioning traffic via Pod replica ratios.
+- **Canary rollout** simulated by distributing traffic based on replica counts.

-While these approaches are fully valid for CKAD and work well in controlled scenarios, must be noted that Kubernetes offers only basic primitives for deployment strategies.
-Traffic routing is binary (a Pod matches a selector or it doesn't), and there’s no native way to shift precise percentages, use custom metrics, or automate progressive analysis.
+While these approaches are valid for CKAD and effective for controlled scenarios, Kubernetes provides only basic primitives for rollout strategies.
+Traffic routing is binary — a Pod either matches a selector or it doesn’t — and there’s no native support for precise percentage-based routing, custom metrics, or automated progressive analysis.

-In real-world environments, these limitations are often addressed by:
+In production environments, these limitations are commonly addressed through:
-- Advanced CNIs that provide richer traffic control capabilities.
+- Advanced CNIs, which offer more granular traffic control.
-- Service mesh layers such as Istio, which enable features like weighted traffic splitting, automated rollback, per-request routing, and shadow deployments.
+- Service mesh layers such as Istio, which enable weighted routing, automated rollback, request-level policies, and shadow deployments.

-📝 In later modules, we’ll explore these ecosystem components and see how they enable more advanced deployment patterns beyond what’s available with native Kubernetes alone.
+📝 In later modules, we’ll explore these components and see how they unlock more advanced deployment patterns beyond what Kubernetes provides natively.

 ## Final cleanup

-When done, remove all resources:
+When you’re done, remove all resources:

 ```bash
 k delete -f manifests/